Featured Image

 In the video, you see the lions sniffing and prodding a puppy.
 Liza says lions don’t typically eat wild dogs, but they do eliminate them if they can to reduce competition for resources in the area.
 How do you think this played out?

-See a clip of several lions coming across a wild dog puppy here (scroll to see the full YouTube video):
+See the short clip of several lions coming across a wild dog puppy here (not a happy ending):

 Find the Hidden Animals